Aims and Objectives

 Based on the principles of Graham, Cunningham and Limon techniques.

-We shall act as ambassadors of a professional association, establish a foundation of truth and integrity in all words and deeds.
+Act as ambassadors of a professional association, build a foundation of truth and integrity in all words and actions.

-We shall strive to improve the techniques for teaching all types of dance as modified or revised in accordance with the progress of dance education.
+Work to continue improving teaching techniques for all types of dance as updates and amendments are presented with the evolution of dance education.

-We shall give to our teachers and students the utmost measure of our knowledge in teaching the art of dance.
+Commit to sharing with our teachers and students our knowledge while teaching the art of dance.

-We shall hold our profession and those within our profession with the highest respect keeping the high ideals of fair play in all business practices.
+Hold the profession of teaching and those within the profession with the highest respect while maintaining the highest standards of integrity in all business practices.

-We shall condemn flagrant solicitation of another teacher’s pupils as unethical practice.
+Engage in flagrant solicitation of another teacher's pupils.